Lotus Eletre Price in Edmonton

 Driving the Lotus Eletre in Edmonton

-Edmonton is a 1M-population Prairie metro in Alberta, with a climate that is dry continental with cold winters (-15 to -30°C) and warm summers (22–28°C), plus chinook wind events.
+Edmonton is a major metro (1M people) in Alberta, with a climate that is dry continental with cold winters (-15 to -30°C) and warm summers (22–28°C), plus chinook wind events.
 For EV drivers, this means the Lotus Eletre's rated 600 km of range becomes roughly 450 km in peak winter conditions — still enough to cover about 11 days of typical commuting (40 km/day round trip) between charges.
+The nearest confirmed BYD launch market to Edmonton is Calgary, also in Alberta.

-Charging in Alberta: Alberta's public charging network has grown to over 600 stations, mostly along Highway 2 (the QE2) between Calgary and Edmonton.
+Charging in Alberta: Alberta's charging network has expanded past 600 stations, with the heaviest concentration along the QE2 (Highway 2) between Calgary and Edmonton.
 For Edmontondrivers specifically, this means you'll find solid coverage between Calgary and Edmonton, with growing networks in smaller communities.
 The key long-distance corridor for Edmonton drivers is Highway 2 (QE2) between Calgary and Edmonton, which now has DC fast chargers every 80–120 km.

-EV market context: Alberta had over 15,000 EV registrations by end of 2025, with the fastest year-over-year growth in the Prairies.
+EV market context: Alberta closed 2025 with over 15,000 EVs on the road, outpacing every other Prairie province in year-over-year growth.
 The Lotus Eletre, priced at $119,900 CAD (with no provincial rebate currently available in Alberta), slots into the hyper-suv segment where it competes against both legacy automakers and other Chinese brands entering Canada in 2026.

 Fuel vs electricity savings: A Edmonton driver covering 20,000 km per year pays approximately $432/year to charge the Lotus Eletre at home (assuming $0.12/kWh and average Canadian electricity rates), compared to about $2,970/yearfor a comparable gasoline vehicle at 9 L/100 km.
 That's an annual saving of roughly $2,538, or $12,690 over 5 years — not counting reduced maintenance costs (no oil changes, fewer brake replacements thanks to regenerative braking).